Restaurant in Istanbul, Turkey

 AŞEKA sits on Arap Oğlan Sokak in the Müeyyetzade quarter of Beyoğlu — a neighbourhood that positions it within walking distance of Galata and the broader Pera dining corridor.
 The address is compact and residential by Istanbul standards, which tends to mean the kitchen is the focus rather than the view or the spectacle.
 Chef Filipe Pereira runs a creative menu format here, which in practice means expect composed dishes with deliberate structure rather than a traditional meyhane spread or a direct à la carte card.

 The creative cuisine designation matters for first-timers: this is not a restaurant where you order individually and share freely.
-The kitchen is building a progression, and the experience is better if you let it do that.
-Think of it as a tasting format with a defined arc , each course exists in relation to what came before and what follows.
+The kitchen is building a progression, the experience is better if you let it do that.
+Think of it as a tasting format with a defined arc, each course exists in relation to what came before and what follows.
 If you have dined at comparable creative kitchens internationally, the register will feel familiar; if this is your first time in this format in Istanbul, AŞEKA at ₺₺₺ is a considerably lower-stakes entry point than committing to a full-length menu at Neolokal or Arkestra at ₺₺₺₺.

-The sensory register that tends to define kitchens working at this level , warm spice, roasted allium, herb-forward reduction , is the kind of detail that announces intent the moment the kitchen begins service.
+The sensory register that tends to define kitchens working at this level, warm spice, roasted allium, herb-forward reduction, is the kind of detail that announces intent the moment the kitchen begins service.
 At AŞEKA the creative format suggests a kitchen that is building its courses with that same attentiveness to layering and sequence.
 The Michelin Plate, awarded across two consecutive years, confirms the execution is consistent rather than occasional.

 Chef Filipe Pereira's creative approach means the menu at AŞEKA should be read as a sequence rather than a list of options.
-For first-timers, the practical implication is direct: trust the progression, avoid the impulse to skip courses, and if the kitchen offers a shorter or longer format, choose based on your appetite for the full arc rather than trying to edit it down to individual dishes.
-Creative kitchens at this price tier are usually building toward something in the final third of the menu, and the earlier courses are setting up that resolution.
+For first-timers, the practical implication is direct: trust the progression, avoid the impulse to skip courses, if the kitchen offers a shorter or longer format, choose based on your appetite for the full arc rather than trying to edit it down to individual dishes.
+Creative kitchens at this price tier are usually building toward something in the final third of the menu, the earlier courses are setting up that resolution.

-The ₺₺₺ price positioning means this is accessible relative to the Istanbul creative dining tier , comparable in international terms to a mid-range tasting menu rather than a special-occasion spend.
+The ₺₺₺ price positioning means this is accessible relative to the Istanbul creative dining tier, comparable in international terms to a mid-range tasting menu rather than a special-occasion spend.
 That changes the calculus on repeat visits: this is a restaurant you could reasonably return to, not one you save for annual occasions.
 For international visitors to Istanbul exploring the broader dining scene, AŞEKA is a useful reference point alongside Araka for understanding what the city's creative kitchens are doing outside the headline names.

 Booking difficulty is rated Easy.
-Given the Michelin recognition and the 4.7 rating, that is a genuine advantage , book with reasonable lead time but do not expect the two-week advance planning that Istanbul's starred venues require.
+Given the Michelin recognition and the 4.7 rating, that is a genuine advantage, book with reasonable lead time but do not expect the two-week advance planning that Istanbul's starred venues require.
 No booking method is confirmed in available data, so verify the current reservation channel before your visit.

 | Venue | Price | Booking Difficulty | Michelin Recognition | Format |